zammad/zammad-user-documentation/basics/zammad-glossary.rst

    You can learn more on our `Nagios landing page <https://zammad.com/en/product/features/nagios-integration>`_.

+Notifications
+   To avoid overlooking new messages (e.g. from a customer) Zammad notifies you about every relevant change by default.
+You can adjust your general notification settings in your user profile.
+You can even mention other users or subscribe to a specific ticket if you are interested how it proceeds.

+   See :doc:`/extras/profile-and-settings` for more information.

 O
 -

+Organization
+   An organization identifies a grouping of customers that operate under the same roof or within the same customer group.
+   If a customer whose organization is "sharing" logs in to the customer interface, this user has access to all tickets of his organization.

+Overview
+   Overviews are your starting point to work on tickets.
+You can think of overviews as a kind of filter for existing tickets.
+Some basic overviews are shipped with Zammad by default.
+If you want to have a custom overview, ask your admin to create it.

+   For more information please have a look in :doc:`/basics/find-ticket/browse`.

 Owner
    The owner of a ticket is the person responsible for it and ensures that it